danielgroves/danielgroves.net/camera-roll/_posts/2014-01-19-plymouth-to-princetown-and-back-again.md

     <figcaption>Nick popping the front wheel over a drainage duct</figcaption>
 </figure>

-Unfortunatly while we enjoyed some food and hot drinks, the weather proceeded to turn as the skies opened up.
-I left the camera burried deep in my bag after this as we proceeded back down the singletrack, taking the right turn down the *Black Widow* decent.
-After this it was a quick blast around Barrator Reservoir again, before proceeding back the the Plym Vallery trail through Meavy.
+Unfortunately while we enjoyed some food and hot drinks, the weather proceeded to turn as the skies opened up.
+I left the camera buried deep in my bag after this as we proceeded back down the singletrack, taking the right turn down the *Widowmaker* decent.
+After this it was a quick blast around Barrator Reservoir again, before proceeding back the the Plym Valley trail through Meavy.

-This ride totaled around 70km all in, and is achivable within four hours under good condition without any mechanicals.
-Unfortunatly today my phone battery died in the Fox Tor cafe after just 38km which, thanks to numerous mechanicals, took around five hours.
+This ride totalled around 70km all in, and is achievable within four hours under good condition without any mechanicals.
+Unfortunately today my phone battery died in the Fox Tor cafe after just 38km which, thanks to numerous mechanicals, took around five hours.